-We are excited to introduce Boston College's third full-scale hackathon!
-Hack the Heights will feature corporate sponsors, tech talks, and prizes for beginners and seasoned hackers alike.
-The event kicks off at 12:00 PM on Saturday and concludes on Sunday at 3:00 PM.
+We are excited to introduce Boston College's fourth overnight hackathon!
+Hack the Heights will feature technical workshops, tech talks, corporate sponsors, and prizes for beginners and seasoned hackers alike.
+The event kicks off at 10:00 AM on Saturday, February 15 and concludes on Sunday, February 16.

 "We can be all things to all people!" 📣

 "We can be all things to Squarespace users!" 📣

 "We design and build from scratch!" 📣

 When we say 100% custom we mean it— and we build all sites on the Squarespace Developer platform.